How to Use This Calculator

 What does 'Merchant of Record' mean for sellers using Paddle?

-As the Merchant of Record, Paddle is legally responsible for collecting and remitting sales taxes (VAT, GST, sales tax) in over 200 countries and territories, handling currency conversions, and managing payment gateway compliance.
-This means sellers don't need to register for sales tax in multiple jurisdictions or deal with the complexities of international tax laws, significantly reducing their administrative burden.
+As the Merchant of Record, Paddle is legally responsible for collecting and remitting sales taxes (VAT, GST, sales tax) in over 200 countries.
+Sellers don't need to register for sales tax in multiple jurisdictions or manage international tax laws.
+This significantly reduces administrative burden, especially for global SaaS businesses.

-How do Paddle's fees compare to traditional payment processors like Stripe or PayPal?
+How do Paddle's fees compare to Stripe or PayPal?